AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/cannot-change-search-engine-in-admin-fields-locked.md

 # Cannot change search engine in `app/etc/env.php`

-This article provides a solution to the issue where you try to remove the search engine configuration from the `app/etc/env.php` file but after redeployment the configuration reverted to the previous setting, or was changed to OpenSearch by default.
+This article provides a solution to the issue where you try to remove the search engine configuration from the `app/etc/env.php` file, but after redeployment, the configuration reverts to the previous setting or is changed to [!DNL OpenSearch] by default.

 ## Affected products and versions